stryker-mutator/stryker-js/docs/plugins.md

 - **[TypeScript](./typescript-checker.md) (@stryker-mutator/typescript-checker)**: This checker will check each mutant for typescript compile errors.

+## Ignorers

+With an ignorer plugin, you can ignore all mutants in a specific a code pattern.
+See [using an ignore plugin](./disable-mutants.md#using-an-ignorer-plugin) for more information.

 ## &lt;Your plugin here&gt;

 You can write your plugins for Stryker.
 Interested?
 Have a look at our [create a plugin guide](./guides/create-a-plugin.md).